Dentistry Residencies and Internships

 Guidelines and policies of the AAPD are reviewed and incorporated into discussions regarding patient care in the clinic.

-Evidence-based dentistry is also presented as part of the didactic curriculum.
+In addition to clinical experience, evidence-based dentistry is also presented as part of the didactic curriculum.
 The program’s standard for providing oral health care requires faculty and residents to use critical thinking in both didactic and clinical experiences.
 Critical thinking when evaluating patient oral and medical conditions and health history will advance learner ability to consistently provide evidence-based treatment.

 Interns will be exposed to a variety of subjects through didactic sessions including treatment planning seminars, literature review and lectures.